oliverklee/ext-seminars/Documentation/Configuration/ConfiguringPrices/Index.rst

     .label\_price\_regular / price\_regular\_early /
     / price\_special / price\_special\_early

-- For the e-mails to the attendees and the drop-down box in the registration form:
+- For the emails to the attendees and the drop-down box in the registration form:

   - plugin.tx\_seminars.\_LOCAL\_LANG. *language* .label\_price\_regular /